 A number of other Australian universities are now offering similar games-oriented courses and options.
 However, Moore says the CSU degree was the first programme expressly designed around games technology and its entire content has been specifically tailored to this end.
 “When you study graphics, you do it in a games context.
 You learn about maths so your games can include realistic looking smoke, you learn about physics to recreate authentic crashes.”

-The CSU course covers a broad range of games, not just those played on a PC or games console but also handheld and mobile phone-based games.
+The CSU course covers a broad range of games, not just those played on a PC or console but also handheld and mobile phone-based ones.
 He says, “Our students get to cover the whole genre”.

 Moore says there’s plenty of ‘hard yakka’ but his students do get an opportunity to play games, something that’s not generally encouraged with other computer science undergraduates.
 He says “They get to pull them apart”.
 There’s a games laboratory at CSU’s Bathurst campus equipped with the latest hardware and course students have exclusive access.